FrancoisPorcher/FutureLatents/README.md

 ### Flow matching

 Flow matching follows the diffusive modelling paradigm where latent tokens are incrementally noised and denoised.
-The `training/flow_matching.yaml` file provides the number of training timesteps and the configuration for the diffusion transformer (DiT) used to predict the noise at each step.
-The `LatentVideoModel` reads these values from the `flow_matching` section to build its internal DiT module.
+The `model.flow_matching` section in `training/trainer.yaml` provides the number of training timesteps and the configuration for the diffusion transformer (DiT) used to predict the noise at each step.
+The `LatentVideoModel` reads these values to build its internal DiT module.

 ## Usage